Matteo Barzini

-Matteo Barzini is an Italian filmmaker, journalist and producer born in Rome in 1981 and raised in Los Angeles.
-He's the nephew of supermodel, writer and political activist Benedetta Barzini.
+Matteo Barzini (born 1981 in Rome, raised in Los Angeles) is an Italian journalist, filmmaker and producer.

+He has worked for over two decades across cinema, television and international reportage, focusing on politics, social issues and contemporary conflicts.

+His documentary films have been selected at international film festivals, including the Venice International Film Festival, and broadcast on major television networks.
+From 2016 to 2023, he worked as a television reporter for the Italian current affairs program Agorà on Rai.

 Biography

-His first feature documentary United We Stand, about post 9/11 America and the War in Iraq was selected for the 60th Venice International Film Festival making him one of the youngest filmmakers to attend the festival.
+His first feature documentary United We Stand, about post 9/11 America and the War in Iraq, was selected for the 60th Venice International Film Festival, making him one of the youngest filmmakers to attend the festival.

 In 2008 he produced and directed his second feature documentary Change, about the Obama McCain United States presidential election in 2008.
-The documentary was distributed by Cinecittà Luce and in competition for the David di Donatello 2010/11.
+The documentary was distributed by Cinecittà Luce and was in competition for the David di Donatello 2010/11.

 In 2013 he co-directed his third feature documentary Medè about the Camorra in Naples.
 It premiered at Rome Independent Film Festival on April 9, 2012.

 In 2014 he directed the documentary about the Syrian Civil War: The Quake.
 The soundtrack was scored by Academy Award winner, composer Ennio Morricone.
-The film premiered on February 8, 2014 during the Roman premiere of George Clooney's film Monuments Men.It was part of Brown University Modern Culture and Media course "The Collapse of the Nation-State System: An Intellectual Preparation" held by Rana Dasgupta.
-Maxxi Museum in Rome paid hommage to Ennio Morricone after his death by screening The Quake in loop for two days.
+The film premiered on February 8, 2014 during the Roman premiere of George Clooney's film Monuments Men.
+The film was later screened at the Symposium on Art and Terrorism at the Courtauld Institute of Art in London and at the Museo Nazionale di Palazzo Venezia, and was featured by the Association for Research into Crimes against Art (ARCA) in relation to discussions on cultural heritage and conflict.
+It was part of the Brown University Modern Culture and Media course "The Collapse of the Nation-State System: An Intellectual Preparation" held by Rana Dasgupta.
+MAXXI – National Museum of the 21st Century Arts paid homage to Ennio Morricone after his death by screening The Quake on a continuous loop for two days.

-From 2016 to 2023 he worked as reporter for the current affairs show Agorà broadcast on Rai.
-In 2019 while reporting on the yellow vests protests in Paris he was injured in the 2019 Paris explosion which killed 4 people and injured 47.
+He worked as a reporter for the Italian current affairs television program Agorà broadcast on Rai.
+In 2019, while covering the Yellow Vests protests in Paris, he was injured in the Paris explosion which killed four people and injured 47.